Rock Steady

 5 working sessions

-Identifying social risk factors and correcting power imbalances in real time.
+Identifying social risks and correcting power imbalances in real time.

 Implementing strategic responses and refining the decision and evaluation architecture.